 A quality multivitamin with different formulations for men and women, NutriGenesis Multi offers 100% or more of your recommended daily intake of at least 19 different nutrients, plus decent dosages of others.

 Here’s why Performance Lab NutriGenesis Multi is so useful for runners:

 - High levels of the antioxidant vitamins, A,C, and E, plus selenium.
 These help to tackle the damaging free radicals released during exercise/ running.

 - Very generous dosage of vitamin B12, crucial for vegetarians and vegans.

 - Also generous dosages of all the B-vitamins, vital for energy metabolism.

-- 125% dosage of vitamin D, crucial for bone and joint health.
+- Generous dosage of vitamin D, crucial for bone and joint health.
 People with low levels of vitamin D may suffer from more joint pain and have a higher risk of stress fractures.

-- Includes 135% DV of Zinc.
+- Includes more than 100% of your zinc needs.
 Zinc is useful for repairing muscle tissue, optimizing the immune function, and boosting energy production.

 - Also contains iron.
 If you’re low in iron, you may tire easily and feel winded before you even finish your run.